Close

 Homeschooling in India – Pros and Cons

-Homeschool options are considered by parents for reasons such as discontent with the schooling systems, the rising crimes in the schools, the ever-rising fee structures of schools, the belief that their kids are not gaining much from traditional schooling system and it could also be due to various religious superstitions of parents.
+Homeschool options are considered by parents for reasons such as discontent with the schooling systems, the rising crimes in schools, the ever-rising fee structures of schools, and the belief that their kids are not gaining much from the traditional schooling system.
+Additionally, homeschooling in India is gaining popularity as more parents explore this alternative for personalized education.
+It could also be due to various religious superstitions of parents or their desire to provide a learning environment that aligns closely with their values, beliefs, and cultural practices.
+Parents may also choose homeschooling to cater to children with special needs or to foster unique talents that traditional schools might overlook.

 Parents nowadays are more educated than before.
 They hold the capability to teach their kids the values and lessons taught at school.
 With this, the idea of educating children at home has also gained momentum.
-And, this is what homeschooling is all about, teaching kids at home rather than sending them to any education providers.
+And this is what homeschooling is all about: teaching kids at home rather than sending them to any education provider.

 The advent of homeschooling education has its roots back in time as prior to the introduction of the education laws, parents used to educate their children at home itself.
 It must be noted here is that home teaching is legal in some countries only, and not all nations officially permit this type of education.

 In India, there is certainly no awareness regarding homeschooling.
-The government of India has an RTI Act in place that states that compulsory education to every kid between the ages of 7-14 should be provided.
-However, the government has failed to clarify on any fact regarding homeschooling.
-This, in turn, has forced some parents to ask for clarifications or even file petitions to get their stance cleared regarding homeschooling.
+The government of India has an RTI Act in place that states that compulsory education for every kid between the ages of 7-14 should be provided.
+However, the government has failed to clarify any fact regarding homeschooling.
+This, in turn, has forced some parents to ask for clarifications or even file petitions to get their stance cleared regarding homeschooling or ask – is homeschooling allowed in India?

-But the dilemma lies in the fact that government has in the past and is changing stances on homeschooling.
-They legally do not allow homeschooling, and on the other hand, if someone wishes to put his or her children through home teaching, the government would not interfere or act against them.
+But the dilemma lies in the fact that the government has in the past and is changing stances on homeschooling.
+They legally do not allow homeschooling, and on the other hand, if someone wishes to put his or her children through hometeaching, the government would not interfere or act against them.

 The whole picture is quite confusing putting homeschooling in India in a contradictory spectrum.